OpenFold#

 Inference#

 Users can initiate inference with examples/protein/openfold/infer.py and provide the input sequence(s) and optional multiple sequence alignment(s) (MSA) for inference.
-Users can download example inference data through scripts/download_sample_data.sh, and follow a step-by-step guidance in jupyter notebook in nbs/inference.ipynb if desired.
+There is MSA data in ${model.data.dataset_path}/inference/msas/, and users can follow a step-by-step guidance in jupyter notebook in nbs/inference.ipynb if desired.
+If the notebook fails due to a timeout error, increate inference_timeout_s to 300 at ModelClient("localhost", "bionemo_openfold", inference_timeout_s= 180).

 Training#